Learn how to predict frost, differentiate between a light frost and a hard freeze, and protect your garden from frost with these tips!

 - Bring geraniums and other houseplants (especially tropicals) indoors before the first light frost arrives.
 Keep them in a sunny window in a relatively moist room; the kitchen is often best.
 See more about overwintering geraniums and preparing the garden for winter.

-- Harvest all tender vegetables and greens before a light frost, including: tomatoes, eggplants, peppers, beans, cucumbers, watermelons, cantaloupe, spinach, okra, squash, and sweet corn.
+- Harvest all tender vegetables and greens before a light frost, including: tomatoes, eggplants, peppers, beans, cucumbers, watermelons, cantaloupe, okra, squash, and sweet corn.
 Here are a few tips for ripening green tomatoes specifically.

 - Another option is to protect tender vegetables from light frosts with row covers, cold frames, old sheets, paper bags, or clear plastic containers.